-Paul R Venning, PA and its associates operates exclusively as a Transaction Broker in its dealings with buyers and sellers of residential real estate.
+Paul R. Venning operates exclusively as a Transaction Broker in his dealings with buyers and sellers of residential real estate.

 You should not assume that any real estate broker or salesperson represents you unless you agree to engage a real estate licensee in an authorized brokerage relationship, either as a single agent or as a transaction broker.
 You are advised not to disclose any information you want to be held in confidence until you make a decision on representation.